 The art of cuisine is the understanding of how ingredients enhance technique.
 Take herbs for instance, we use a lot of herbs in our kitchen, both fresh and dried.
 The important thing is knowing when to use them and why.
 But what may come to a surprise, is how nutritionally beneficial these decisions are.

 The best application of dried herbs is during cooking.
-Use them in a stew, a slow braise or a slow cooking sauce to allow them to infuse flavour into the whole dish.
-Adding dried herbs too late in the process, not only will your meal lack flavour, it may smack of an unattractive ‘dusty’ taste.
+Use them in a stew, a slow braise, or a slow cooking sauce to allow them to infuse flavour into the whole dish.
+Adding dried herbs too late in the process, will cause your meal lack flavour and may cause an unattractive ‘dusty’ taste.

-Woody herbs like rosemary, thyme, marjoram and oregano hold their flavour nicely when dried.
-While fleshy, soft herbs like basil, chives and tarragon loose much of the flavour makes them so special.
+Woody herbs like rosemary, thyme, marjoram and oregano hold their flavour nicely when dried, while fleshy, soft herbs like basil, chives and tarragon lose much of the flavour makes them so special.

 When we’re using fresh herbs we tend to add them at the very end of the cooking process where we get the most flavour bang for our buck.
 This makes the most sense in the off-season, when the price of fresh produce is high.

 Sometimes we’ll roast chicken thighs, let them cool slightly, then toss them with coriander and spices to liberally coat the outside before packaging.
 When we head out with trays of cooked pork tenderloin for a catered plated dinner, we often brush the top of the meat with an herb infused oil before serving.
-Or we may add handfuls of fresh chive to a potato puree, adding colour and fresh punchy flavour.
-We often finish the entire plate with herbs too; Italian parsley, cilantro or basil to give it a hint of green and accent flavour notes.
+We also add handfuls of fresh chive to a potato puree, adding colour and fresh punchy flavour.
+We often finish the entire plate with herbs too — Italian parsley, cilantro or basil add a nice hint of green and accent flavour notes.

 Adding fresh herbs to the end of a cooked dish also ensures they don’t oxidize and turn black.
-Call us crazy, but bits of black soggy herbs just don’t say “wow” to us.
+Bits of black soggy herbs don’t add that “wow factor”.

 As a general rule, leafy green herbs carry more vitamins, while woody stemmed herbs like thyme and rosemary contribute more trace minerals and iron to the foodstuffs they enhance.
-(Here’s a handy resource if you want to know a little more about the nutrition in your favorite herbs. www.nutritionandyou.com)
+(Here’s a handy resource if you want to know a little more about the nutrition in your favorite herbs.)